 Appropriations from the MNRTF are provided for land acquisition and development projects recommended by the MNRTF Board.
 Appropriations are used for the purchase and development of lands for public outdoor recreation and for protection of natural resources and open space.
 The MNRTF is supported with revenues from state-owned oil and gas mineral resources.
-Recent appropriation increases are due to statutory changes increasing the available funds calculation.
+Recent statutory changes increased the available funds calculation.